walterrowe/magick-frames/README.md

 Here are the many features you get with Magick Frames:

-- you choose whether or not to add a picture frame around your photographs
+- add a picture frame around your photographs
-- you choose between a shadow box surround or a drop shadow for that 3-dimensional look
+- add a shadowbox, drop shadow, or matte bevel for that 3-D look
-- you choose a two-row text logo or any graphic logo to affix below or on your photographs
+- apply a two-row text logo or any of graphic logo for your photographs
-- you choose where above, on, or below your photographs you want your graphic logo to appear
+- choose where above, on, or below your images you want your graphic logo to appear
-- you choose which corner or edge on your photographs you want your text logo to appear
+- choose which corner or edge on your images you want your text logo to appear
-- you choose any color for bevel, matte, shadow, and picture frame including transparent
+- choose any color for bevel, matte, shadow, and picture frame including transparent
-- you choose any aspect ratio for the output and it is padded with the matte color
+- choose any aspect ratio for the output and it is padded with the matte color
-- you choose any color and font for your text-based logo
+- choose any color and font for your text-based logo
 - your text and graphic logos are scaled to each photograph's size and orientation
-- you get over 50 different style presets installed as macOS applets for fast, easy use
+- you get over 60 different style presets installed as macOS droplets for fast, easy use
-- easily craft your own custom style presets and create your own macOS applets
+- easily craft your own custom style presets and corresponding macOS style applets
-- all style applets are macOS apps - drag-n-drop photographs, or double-click and choose
+- all style applets are macOS apps - drag-n-drop onto them, or double-click them and choose
-- create multiple Capture One Export recipes on macOS and style your photographs on export
+- create multiple Capture One Export recipes and style your photographs on export
-- use the StyleChooser applet to apply any or all of the presets to your selected photographs
+- use the Style Chooser to apply multiple styles to selected images in a single action

 You can download and set up Magick Frames in 5-10 minutes.